How to get a slim waist, boost your metabolism, and develop strength

 2. Enjoy a well-balanced diet

-Along with exercise, good nutrition is also a huge part of losing weight, and sticking to a sustainable diet can help you keep the weight off for good.
+Along with exercise, good nutrition is also a huge part of losing weight, so it could help you get a slimmer waist.
+Sticking to a sustainable diet can help you keep the weight off for good.

 Signe Svanfeldt, a lead nutritionist from health eating app Lifesum, says, "when wanting to lose weight, it's important to fill your diet with nutrient-dense foods in order to get all nutrients required while still being within your energy requirement."